Niccolo-Rocchi/Niccolo-Rocchi/README.md

 ### Hi everyone! :honeybee::smiley:

 I'm Niccolò.
-I have a Bachelor Degree in Mathematics and I am having soon a Master Degree in Data Science :dizzy:
+I am a Data Scientist, but also having a Bachelor Degree in Mathematics! :dizzy:

 I love diving into Maths and Computer Science universes: fascinating as well as very dangerous! :astonished: